 No dice!
 The store can’t be profitable if it gives away free shoes to anyone who asks.

-Just like the shoe store, you sell something.
-You sell your knowledge, skill and expertise.
-That’s your inventory.
-Giving away your inventory on a regular basis will land you in bankruptcy court.
-It may be prudent to occasionally give away a pair of shoes in hopes of getting a large order.
+Giving away your inventory regularly will land you in bankruptcy court.
+It may be prudent to occasionally give away a pair of shoes in hopes of getting a large order or to help a friend.
 But you must be very careful when and how often you choose to do that.

-They are looking to steal your inventory!
+They are looking to steal your valuable inventory!

 Don’t let them do it.

-If your knowledge, skill and expertise is what you sell, don’t let people steal your inventory.
+If your knowledge, skill, and expertise are what you sell, don’t let people steal your inventory.
 It’s how you make your living.
-Instead, answer people very directly when you get this kind of routine.

-Tell people that you know what they’re doing.
-Bust them.
-Say something like: “I would love to give you the answers to some of those questions and will be happy to do so once you are a paying client . . . . how would you like to pay for my services?
-Would a check work or would paying by credit card be more convenient for you?”
+- I would love to give you the answers to those questions and will be happy to do so once you are a paying client . . . . how would you like to pay for my services?
+Would a check work or would paying by credit card be more convenient for you?

-Stop giving your services away for free.
+Stop giving away your inventory for free.

 The timing of this article is absolutely perfect, as I just had someone today that wanted information without buying it.
 In the consulting business, information is your ONLY product so you have to be careful of the ones who will ‘drain you’.
 Thank you for the article!